A few days ago, I received this email from one of my Nomsters:

 In fact, as the sole graveyard-shift pharmacist on duty at my local hospital for many years, I often had no choice but to scarf down cold meals whenever I had a spare moment.
 So over time, I developed a bunch of portable Whole30 lunch ideas that taste great cold.
 (For food safety, I do recommend keeping these items in insulated thermal food containers, freezable lunch bags, or mini coolers with ice packs.)
 Supplement these finger foods with some nuts, trail mix, jerky, cold cuts, and/or fruit, and you’ll be well-nourished and satisfied, even if you’re on the run.
 (Need tips on surviving the nightshift?
 Read this post.)

-Scan through my site’s Recipe Index (or go through my iPhone/iPad app or cookbook), and you’ll find tons of portable, Whole30-friendly dishes to pack for work or school.
+Scan through my site’s Recipe Index (or go through my iPhone/iPad app or cookbooks), and you’ll find tons of portable, Whole30-friendly dishes to pack for work or school.
 But if you’re feeling overwhelmed, start with this Whole30 lunch list:

 - Lazy Devils: If you use an Instant Pot to pressure steam the eggs, the peels will come right off.
 Lazy Devils are so much easier to make than deviled eggs, and you can top them with whatever you want!